How Con Ed Uses Smart Thermostats to Control ACs and Save Energy in an Emergency

 The 5 Steps of Con Ed’s Energy-Saving Smart Thermostat Plan

 1. Recruiting The first thing Con Ed has to do is convince New Yorkers to sign up for the program, which allows the utility to switch their central air conditioning off at its discretion.
 The electric utility provides the smart thermostat, which can be programmed by smartphone, for free.
-Other incentives include a $25 rebate check for residences and a $50 check for small businesses, as well as the promise of saving money on electric bills.
+Other incentives include a $25 rebate check for residences and a $50 check for small businesses, as well as the promise of reducing electric bill costs.
 So far, 23,600 electric customers have signed up for the program.

 2. Monitoring Con Ed continuously analyzes weather models at its Manhattan headquarters 24 hours a day, seven days a week.
 Additionally, the utility’s offices in the boroughs continually monitor the status of underground power equipment.
 When an event, such as an overloaded transformer, triggers an alert code, a network map displays the affected area in yellow, orange, or red, depending on the severity of the problem.